chromice/ae/TESTING.md

 Hello World!
 ```

-## Dependacies
+## Dependencies

 Some scripts may depend on other scripts or files.
-You can specify such dependacies by naming the file (e.g. <samp>hello_world.php</samp>) in paragraph preceeding the listing of its content and ending the paragraph with a colon:
+You can specify such dependencies by naming the file (e.g. <samp>hello_world.php</samp>) in paragraph preceeding the listing of its content and ending the paragraph with a colon:

 ```php
 echo 'Hello.
 World.';
 ```

-Then you can reference that by prepending its name with `'path/to/'`, e.g.:
+Then you can reference that dependency by prepending its name with `'path/to/'`, e.g.:

 ```php
 echo 'Say: ';